Access Control Considerations¶

 CREATE ROLE db1_read_only; CREATE ROLE db2_read_only; GRANT ROLE db1_read_only TO ROLE analyst_basic; GRANT ROLE db2_read_only TO ROLE analyst_adv;

 d2, respectively.
-For more information, see Creating a Read-Only Role.
+For more information, see Creating Read-Only Roles.
 These roles define a set of grants to access data objects.

 GRANT <privileges> TO ROLE db1_read_only; GRANT <privileges> TO ROLE db2_read_only;

-As a security administrator (SECURITYADMIN role) or higher, grant the business function roles to the users who perform those functions:
+As a security administrator (user with the SECURITYADMIN role) or higher, grant the business function roles to the users who perform those functions: